 As a reminder, make sure you check the product descriptions to see whether the pads can fit round, square or factory crossbars.
 Rack pads come in several different lengths and packages.
 Many can also come in sets that include the tie down straps (don’t forget the straps!).

 These systems do not include locks, though, so make sure not to leave your board unattended if you’re worried about theft.

 In general, a heavy duty roof rack strap will work just fine though.
-I have used the Riverside Heavy Duty Utility Straps to tie down a bunch of gear.
+I have used the Dorsal SUP Tie Down Straps to tie down a bunch of gear.

-These are burly straps with thick webbing, galvanized steel buckles with padded protection and centered mounted cams for extra secure grips.
+These are burly straps with thick webbing, steel 1″ cam buckles with padded protection to protect your boards.